webguru103/smooch-docs/pages/guide/sending-images-and-buttons-shorthand.md

 %[dog](reply:dog)
 ```

-Will be displayed in Web Messenger as:
+Will be displayed in the Web Messenger as:

 ![quick replies](/images/reply-options.png)